Mobility Program Guidelines 2019

 The Department of Foreign Affairs and Trade and the Department of Education and Training administer the New Colombo Plan Mobility Program together.

 The Department of Foreign Affairs and Trade is responsible for the strategic leadership and setting the policy direction for the New Colombo Plan.
 The Department of Foreign Affairs and Trade manages the New Colombo Plan budget and matters related to business liaison, Internships, Mentorships, public diplomacy and alumni.

 The Department of Education and Training coordinates application processes and administration of online systems, and is the first point of contact for Australian University International Liaison Officers on administrative matters, including eligibility for the Program, applications and funding arrangements.

-Neither the Department of Foreign Affairs and Trade nor the Department of Education and Training arrange Internships or study programs, including accommodation in the Host Location, or direct universities, Host Institutions, Host Organisations, or Students about the manner in which work placements and study programs are carried out.
+Neither the Department of Foreign Affairs and Trade nor the Department of Education and Training arrange Internships or Mobility Projects, including accommodation in the Host Location, or direct Australian Universities, Host Institutions, Host Organisations, or Students about the manner in which work placements and study programs are carried out.
 Such matters are for universities, Host Institutions, Host Organisations and Students to determine.

 Section 13 provides contact details for the Department of Foreign Affairs and Trade and the Department of Education and Training.

 Each Australian University is responsible for applying for Mobility Project funding and for the ongoing management of projects.
 Responsibility for Student welfare and safety rests with the Applicant.
 The Applicant must:

 - read the relevant travel advice on the Smartraveller website (www.smartraveller.gov.au) and have considered the risk of travel to the intended Host Location and regions within the Host Location carefully before deciding to apply